Kn0wn-Un/Sambhuya/README.md

 ### Hardware Requirements

-Hardware: Any computer that can run a browser preferably the latest version
+Any computer that can run a browser (preferably the latest version).

 ### Software Requirements